-In recognition of the fact that many boats fitted out for cruising have features that result on decreased boat speed, and with the desire to allow these boats to compete more fairly against boats fitted out for the purpose of racing, PHRF-LE applie

-- 14.7 s the following cruising credits.
+In recognition of the fact that many boats fitted out for cruising have features that result on decreased boat speed, and with the desire to allow these boats to compete more fairly against boats fitted out for the purpose of racing, PHRF-LE applies the following cruising credits.
 The adoption of cruising credits is an attempt to draw more sailors into racing.
 It is NOT designed for any one person or boat to gain an advantage.
-If the Handicapping Committee finds that a member is attempting to gain an unintended advantage from a cruising credit, the Handicapping Committee may rescind that member's cruising credit. - 14.7.1 Cruising Credits are available only with the initial rating application or renewal application.
+If the Handicapping Committee finds that a member is attempting to gain an unintended advantage from a cruising credit, the Handicapping Committee may rescind that member's cruising credit.

+14.5.1 Cruising Credits are available only with the initial rating application or renewal application.

 Removal/revision of cruising credits will only be permitted ONE time per season.
-Please allow 2 to 4 weeks for processing the removal. - ItemCreditRoller Furling Jib-Class 1 \+ 3 sec / miRoller Furling Jib-Class 2 \+6 sec / miRoller Furling Main in/at Mast+ 6 sec / miFixed Propeller 2 blades+ 6 sec / miFixed propeller 3 blades+ 12 sec / mi - 14.7.2 Table 2 Cruising Credits
+Please allow 2 to 4 weeks for processing the removal.

+14.5.2 Table 2 Cruising Credits

+Item Credit

+Roller Furling Jib-Class 1 + 3 sec / mi

+Roller Furling Jib-Class 2 +6 sec / mi

+Roller Furling Main in/at Mast + 6 sec / mi

+Fixed Propeller 2 blades + 6 sec / mi

+Fixed propeller 3 blades + 12 sec / mi

-- 14.7.3 Specific regulations to qualify for cruising credits - 14.7.3.1 Roller Furling Jib Credit:
+- 14.5.3 Specific regulations to qualify for cruising credits - 14.5.3.1 Roller Furling Jib Credit: